Increasing the maximum JVM heap size of the WebSphere Message Broker HTTP listener

 The broker-wide listener process (biphttplistener) handles both inbound requests and outbound replies for the HTTPInput and HTTPReply nodes across an entire broker.
 By default, this listener is started with a maximum JVM heap size of 192MB.

 It is possible, based on inbound request rates and message sizes, that the default maximum size is not sufficient.

-If the JVM heap of the HTTP listener attempts to grow beyond the maximum JVM heap size, Java OutOfMemory errors are reported through several files in the common/errors directory of your WebSphere Message Broker workpath:
+If the JVM heap of the HTTP listener attempts to grow beyond the maximum JVM heap size, Java OutOfMemory errors are reported through several files in the common/errors directory of your broker's workpath:

-The stderr file of your HTTP listener also includes "java.lang.OutOfMemoryError".
+The stderr/console file of your HTTP listener will also include the error: "java.lang.OutOfMemoryError".